Step By Step: A Program for Dietetic Interns

 This program is designed to complement Dietetic Internship outpatient rotations.
 The focus here is on the basic skills that are the foundation of quality nutrition counseling.
 This is a practical program that easily fits into the inevitable down time of rotations.
 It is all on-line and available immediately upon purchase.
 It is appropriate for interns who will be shadowing only as well as those who will be counseling actual patients.

-The Program includes: Nine topics, each with a podcast, notes and a practical article.
+The Program includes: Nine topics, each with a podcast (or video webinar,) notes and a practical article.
 Suggested discussion topics are provided for each section.
 Four units have either a session video or audio included.
 In response to Intern requests there are now brief “success stories” provided by practicing dietitians in many of the units.

 - Engaging the Client (11-minute podcast & 5-minute case dialog video)

 - Open-ended questioning (6-minute podcast & 3-minute cse dialog audio)